how to celebrate iwd in brighton

 Concert Hall Foyer, Brighton Dome, Church Street, Brighton

 On International Women’s Day itself, the Feminist Bookshop has teamed up with figurative artist Bella Franks for an evening of life drawing.
-Expect a relaxed session with some fun warm-up exercises to get you started, followed by poses of different lengths.
+Expect a relaxed session surrounded by beautiful books with some fun warm-up exercises to get you started, followed by poses of different lengths.
 It’s suitable for all levels, with Bella offering tips throughout.
-You may even be treated to an appearance by Bella’s adorable pooch, if you’re lucky.
-Even better, all profits from ticket sales go towards supporting the work of Brighton’s Women Centre.
-All you need is something to draw with and something to draw on!
+All you need is something to draw with and on!
 So whether you’ve got a full artist’s studio fit-out at home or just an old chewed-down biro and some scraps of paper, you’re good to go.

 Tuesday, 8th March; 7pm; £13.52 (includes a tea, soft drink or mocktail)